 - Similarly, the Romeo and Juliet plot is found everywhere.
 We find it in Twilight, Noughts and Crosses by Malory Blackman, Forbidden by Tabitha Suzuma, Harry Potter (with the self-sacrifice at the end).
 A lot of the time it’s clothed behind the fact that she isn’t actually dead — she becomes a vampire.
 Harry Potter is very Christian — very like Jesus.
 Self-sacrifice.
 Suicide is often presented as the noble option in children’s literature.

 - Suicide is the third biggest cause of adolescent death.
 It is glorified in adolescent novels, if not for being a noble act in its own right, but for helping others to see that life is worth living.
 This may be problematic when adolescent brains are hardwired for risk-taking.
+[Most recently we have 13 Reasons Why by Jay Asher and all the discussion that came about after it was adapted as a Netflix series.]

 - There’s also an argument that adolescents like living vicariously through reading these books.
 The books provide the distance and can help them get through the teen years.